 Black video thumbnail

-A black video thumbnail typically means Adobe Flash was not enabled correctly before recording.
-This usually happens on test activities where only one session is allowed.
+A black video thumbnail typically means the student exited the recording screen on a single attempt assignment.
 The instructor can reset the submission by clicking the "Allow Retake" button next to the video.
-We recommend doing a sample recording in a non-test activity just to make sure that Flash is working correctly before you begin your actual test.
+We recommend doing a sample recording in an assignment that allows multiple attempts to make sure that everything is working correctly before you begin your actual test.